Doug Collins at the Zundel-Haus

 That was a lesson that Canada learned, largely thanks to Doug’s columns and subsequent defeat.
 He and his publisher, a fellow named Speck of the North Shore News, ended up ordered by court edict to line the pockets of Canada’s censors to the tune of $200,000 for their politically incorrect ways.
 Wikipedia, that lying outfit in the service of said censors, claims it was a puny $2,000.

 Doug Collins passed away about a dozen years ago, but he is not forgotten.
 I miss him very much.
 He and I fought many cyber wars together when the Zundelsite was under global siege and I needed all the help that I could get.
 I met him only once in person – on the barge to Vancouver Island sometime in 1998.
 I believe it was on that occasion that he told me: “Ernst Zundel is a man in a nation of wimps.”

 Just count yourself in, Doug!
 That makes two of you.
 Might there be three?
 Four?
 Five?
 Never underestimate the clout and muscle of steadfast dissidents for Truth in History to “Set the Record Straight!” – so we can all relax!
 Editing: Jim W. Dean

 Ingrid’s brand new on-line store can be visited here at Soaring Eagles Studios and Gallery.
 It offers DVDs in English and German, as well as many books.
 Zundel Prison Art items will be raffled off later to help support sound scholarship for Truth in History.

-Posted by Dr. Ingrid R. Zundel on January 6, 2013, With 3193 Reads Filed under Of Interest.
+Posted by Dr. Ingrid R. Zundel on January 6, 2013, With 3213 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.